How To Make An Engine Run On Water As Fuel?

 “The Truth About Water-Powered Cars: Mechanic’s Diary.”
 Popular Mechanics.

-Professor doubts water car claims – A leading alternative fuels expert throws water on a Japanese company, claims that it’s developed the world’s first car powered by just water.
-Professor Theodosios Korakianitis at the Queen Mary University of London says water by itself would not be enough to get your car going.
+Professor doubts water car claims – A leading alternative fuels expert throws water on a Japanese company, claiming it’s developed the world’s first car powered by just water.
+Professor Theodosios Korakianitis at the Queen Mary University of London says water alone is insufficient to get your car going.

 Julia Rose